HeadCookie/download-casefiles/ReadMe.md

 ## Overview
 Downloads Penneo casefiles to local storage via API.
 You must have a Penneo account with API access to use this app.
-See the Penneo help center for more information.
+[See the Penneo help center for more information](https://penneo.my.site.com/support/s/article/How-to-activate-find-and-create-API-keys?language=en_US).

 ## Requirements
-- Node
+- Node 20+
 - NPM
 - Penneo account with API access